 The obverse portrays the Temple of Heaven, a UNESCO world heritage site that consists of a complex of religious buildings located in the central parts of Beijing.
 Above the Temple of Heaven is a text in Chinese that means “People’s Republic of China” and inscribed at the bottom is the year of mintage.

-The reverse depicts a cute sitting panda holding a bamboo branch in its hands, with a bamboo forest in the background.
+The reverse depicts a large portrait of a giant panda holding a bamboo branch in its hands and eating it, in the background you can notice a bamboo forest.
 The face value of 10 Yuan is to the right of the Panda.
 The weight “30 g” and the silver content marked “Ag .999” are inscribed at the bottom.

 Each coin is individually packaged in a hard plastic capsule.

 Your order delivered by Posti and is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is within 1 or 2 working days.
 Posti courier will contact you via phone.

 You are welcome to come and collect your products at our office in Helsinki the same day that we have received your payment.

 The package is fully insured, and in the extremely unlikely case that the package is lost or damaged, we will re-ship the items or refund your money.

 The products are encased in protective wrapping and placed in a discreet, unbranded padded package.